msharma2026/Grocers-Gauntlet/ProjectDocumentTemplate.md

 ### Sub-Role – Narrative Design

-- **Dialogue:** Implemented the intro dialogue, implemented the dialogue between the aisle NPCs and the player, implemented the dialogue between the boss and the player, implemented the ending cutscene dialogue. **Commits:** f196959, 6ea1533, 419f7ce, 2fdc9f0, a770236, 6933909
+- **Dialogue:** Implemented the intro dialogue, implemented the dialogue between the aisle NPCs and the player, implemented the dialogue between the boss and the player, implemented the ending cutscene dialogue (`GodotFiles/scripts/actors/baker_npc.gd`, `GodotFiles/scripts/actors/butcher_npc.gd`, `GodotFiles/scripts/actors/cashier_npc.gd`, `GodotFiles/scripts/actors/grandma_npc.gd`, `GodotFiles/scripts/actors/grandpa_npc.gd`, `GodotFiles/scripts/actors/liquor_store_npc.gd`, . **Commits:** f196959, 6ea1533, 419f7ce, 2fdc9f0, a770236, 6933909, 1d66e13

 - **World Building and Themes:** Used the themes of the aisles to give clues about the story and add to the story, for example the meat aisle was supposed to be a more violent area to show the aggressive way the player's wife passed.
 The milk area was meant to represent the abscene of the mother in the family, I wanted the idea of milk and the player's parents to represent that one, milk is generally assoicated with the mother due to breastfeeding, and two, having an older version of player essentially with his father being there, and his mother, showing that this would've been his life later down the line, with maybe his daughter visiting, the player also notices a huge change in age for his parents, signaling he has been absent for a while.
 The alcohol aisle being in Christmas theme while the player notes its May gives a hint that maybe this grocery store is not a real store.
 The coziness of the bread aisle with it's fresh bread was meant to represent the comfort he used to feel when his family was still together and happy, generally smelling freshly baked goods bring nostalgia in pop culture.
 The candy aisle was meant to represent the younger years of the daughter, the daughter the player mostly remembers as it was before his wife passed, which can be seen when the player cannot remember that the childhood friend of his daughter isn't her friend anymore. **Commits:** f196959, 6ea1533, 419f7ce, 2fdc9f0